Find our frequently asked questions below. Questions that can’t be answered by a website? We’re here to help - just holler.

 Nope.
 Although washing your jeans might cause some very small shrinkage, it’s still better to hem them right away.

 Yes.
 We make jeans for real people who get shit done.
 Which means they get sweaty, dirty and sometimes need washing (still talking about the jeans here).

 However, with our raw denims, we recommend 3-6 months of regular wear before washing for the best break-in.
 FYI, we encourage a loose interpretation of the term “wash”.
 Swimming in the ocean, splashing through a storm and wearing them in the shower all qualify.

 If you want your jeans to stay dark, clean and crispy, dry clean them (we recommend perc-free dry cleaning in honor of the environment).

 See the Fit, Fabric, & Care sections of each product for washing details or look at the care instructions on the inside label of the jean.

 Do you offer mending on your jeans?

 Not right now, but any local tailor should be able to patch or repair anything you need.
-Or better yet, watch for DIY mending videos to be released soon and hand stitch them… we think these repairs make the jeans look better!
+Or better yet, watch DIY mending videos and hand stitch them… we think these repairs make the jeans look better!